scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 When Python is not enough
 =========================

 While PythonTeX is focused on providing Python-LaTeX integration, most of the LaTeX interface is language-agnostic.
-In many cases, adding support for an additional language is as simple as providing two templates and creating a new instance of a class.
+In many cases, adding support for an additional language is as simple as providing two templates and creating a new instance of a Python class that defines languages.
 For example, support for Ruby has just been added to PythonTeX.
 This required two Ruby templates and a few lines of Python—only about 70 lines of code total.
-The format of Ruby errors, warnings, and associated line numbers was specified as part of this process, so Ruby exceptions can be synchronized with the document, just like Python exceptions.
+Most of the Ruby code simply implements a Ruby version of the PythonTeX utilities class, which manages dependencies, created files, and LaTeX integration.
+Part of this process also involved specifying the format of Ruby errors, warnings, and associated line numbers, so that Ruby exceptions can be synchronized with the document.

 Support for additional languages will be added in the near future.